 Records from medical X-ray examinations that identify the date and clinical summary for each examination are often available.
-The site profile is where information about X-ray frequency and type is provided and should be the initial document to review when evaluating site X-rays.
-Dose reconstructors should use the approach in ORAUT-OTIB-0079, Guidance on Assigning Occupational X-Ray Dose Under EEOICPA for X-Rays Administered Off Site (ORAUT 2017b), and ORAUT-OTIB-0006, Dose Reconstruction from Occupational Medical X-Ray Procedures (ORAUT 2019b) to determine if offsite examinations are covered and to then assign dose.
+The site profile provides information about X-ray frequency and type and should be the initial document to review when evaluating site X-rays.
+Dose reconstructors should use the approach in ORAUT-OTIB-0079, Guidance on Assigning Occupational X-Ray Dose Under EEOICPA for X-Rays Administered Off Site [ORAUT 2017a] and ORAUT-OTIB-0006 [ORAUT 2019b] to determine if offsite examinations are covered and to then assign dose.